UCL Fantasy Matchday 8: Best Limitless team

 Rounding off the midfield four is Mohamed Salah.
 Liverpool welcome Qarabag to Anfield, and while the visitors have shown attacking intent this season, defensive weaknesses remain clear.
 As penalty taker and talisman, Salah has an excellent opportunity to rediscover his best form.

 Cole Palmer begins on the bench but remains firmly in contention – if he’s fit.
 Was Sunday’s benching merely Palmer being saved for midweek?
-Chelsea host Napoli needing a win to boost their chances of a top-eight finish, and although recent returns have dipped, Palmer’s explosive upside means he could easily force his way into the starting XI.
+He’s travelled to Italy, which suggests so.
+Chelsea face Napoli needing a win to boost their chances of a top-eight finish, and although recent returns have dipped, Palmer’s explosive upside means he could easily force his way into the starting XI.

 FORWARDS